syeo66/slowplayer/README.md

-# slowplayer
+# SlowPlayer
-a slow movie player on the Waveshare e-paper screen for rasperry pi.
+A slow movie player on the Waveshare e-paper screen for Rasperry Pi.
+Inspired by [How to Build a Very Slow Movie Player for £120 in 2020](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4) by @TomWhitwell

 ## Requirements